-As part of Councils' strategic focus areas, management compiled a 10 year Capital Plan that has been reviewed by Council in December 2018.
+Pursuant to that policy, management has compiled a 10 year Capital Plan that has been reviewed by Council in December 2018.
 The 10 year Capital Plan was developed to promote proactive planning of capital expenditures and to establish spending priorities and overall capital improvement goals.

 The 10 year Capital Plan is divided into three separate components:

-Capital Replacement/Improvement Programs - Programs established to replace or improve the City’s long term assets based on a predetermined dollar amount per year.
+Capital Replacement/Improvement Programs - Programs established to replace or improve the City’s long term assets, based on a predetermined dollar amount per year.
 The specific replacement/improvement plans will be recommended to Council each year to ensure that current priorities are addressed.
 New annual programs introduced in this current plan are the SCBA replacement program, Cemetery Ribbon program, Fitness Equipment replacement program, Mower replacement program, and the Linear Trails and Beautification program.

 New or Non-recurring Capital Projects - New or Non-recurring Capital Projects – Projects or assets which add to the City’s infrastructure base, or revitalize/replace an asset beyond the current scope of the assets being replaced.
 These projects or assets would require a one-time capital outlay and then may or may not be replaced on a regular basis at the end of their life cycle.
-Examples of our 2015 projects include the continuation of Cassils Road Rehabilitation and the renovation of Lakeside Leisure Center.
+Examples of our 2019 projects include the Fairview Reservoir upgrades and the Griffin Park skating rink refurbishment.